Cunik/cunik.github.io/README.md

 * simple router that deals with requests to create a Cunik;
 * simple registry that makes it possible to demonstrate the idea;
-* simple(and yes, ugly..) code for interaction with libvirt to manage virtual machines.
+* simple(and yes, ugly...) code for interaction with libvirt to manage virtual machines.

-## Others
+## Something else...

 Pull requests are welcome.
 And your star will help us assess the importance of Cunik.